spxbhuhb/zakadabar-stack/core/doc/template/bender/dto.md

 * String
 * UUID

-Kodomat preforms all code generation on client side, your data model does not go out of your computer.
+Bender preforms all code generation on client side, your data model does not go out of your computer.

 ## Common